---

 name: botcoin-miner

-description: "Mine BOTCOIN by solving AI challenges on Base with stake-gated V3 mining."
+description: "Mine BOTCOIN by solving AI challenges on Base with V4 mining settlement and stake-gated eligibility."

 ---